jamescardona11/blog-posts/flutter/web/flutter-chrome-extension.md

 ---
 title: Flutter Chrome Extension
 date: 2024-2-21
-status: draft
+status: published
-summary:   'The post will provide a comprehensive exploration of how to create a Chrome Extension Flutter'
+summary:   'The post will provide a comprehensive exploration of how to create a Chrome Extension with Flutter'
 link: https://blog.jamescardona11.com/flutter-chrome-extension
 tags: [Flutter, Dart, Flutter-Web]
 ---